 Purism set about to build the most secure machine ever, opting for the Linux distro PureOS for the laptop.
 This journey was born the Purism Librem 13, one of the top Linux laptops in the market.

-Instead of spending its resources on going mainstream and advertisement, Purism made developments with the crowdfunding community and raised $430,000 to strengthen the ethics of their company especially considering the rights of the user, privacy, and security.
+Instead of spending its resources on going mainstream and advertisement, Purism made developments with the crowdfunding community.
+It raised $430,000 to strengthen its company’s ethics, especially considering the user’s rights, privacy, and security.
 The same cannot be said for most other companies and firms, showing that Purism is committed to their cause for security.
 Librem 13 weighs a light 1.4kg (3.09 lbs), and you can get it for the cost of $1468.

 5. System76 Oryx Pro

-Oryx Pro has got looks, power, and strong hardware configuration, making it another gem of a Linux laptop from System76.
+Oryx Pro has looks, power, and robust hardware configuration, making it another gem of a Linux laptop from System76.
 Like the other System76 machines, it also comes with either POP!_OS or Ubuntu 18.04.

 6. Dell Precision 5530